minprog/pyprog/opdrachten/week6/hangman/index.md

     How many guesses are allowed?
     10
     I have a word in my mind of 8 letters.
-    Guess a letter: a
+    Guess a letter (10 guessess left): a
     Wrong guess :(
-    Guess a letter: n
+    Guess a letter (9 guessess left): n
     It's in the word! :)
     _____N__
-    Guess a letter: ...
+    Guess a letter (9 guessess left): ...

 ## Background